Reading Time: 7 minutes

 Flexibility High Low

-What Role Does SAFe Play in Agile PLM?
+What Role Does SAFe Play in Agile Product Lifecycle Management?

 The Scaled Agile Framework or SAFe is an organization and workflow pattern for implementing lean and Agile more effectively in enterprises.
 Still, in the Agile PLM context, SAFe offers the framework to use Agile for large projects, coordinating multiple teams, and keeping in mind the end product.